Liona Boyd: Performing

 In 1975, she performed at Carnegie Hall in New York City.
 Andrés Segovia sent her a note that said "through your beauty and talent you will conquer the public, philharmonic or not."
 During the same year, she toured northern British Columbia and Yukon.
-She also toured as the opening act for with Canadian folk singer Gordon Lightfoot.
+She also toured as the opening act for Canadian folk singer Gordon Lightfoot.

 Recordings

 In 1974, Boyd released her debut album, The Guitar.
 It was produced by Eleanor Koldofsky and was released on Boot Records.
 The record was distributed internationally by London Records.
 In 1976, Boyd joined Society of Composers, Authors and Music Publishers of Canada, and established her own publishing company, Mid-Continental Music.
 In 1989, her album Christmas Dreams appeared on the RPM 100 Top Albums chart.
 To date she has three platinum and four gold albums in Canada.

 As of 2018, she has recorded 26 studio albums, made a live recording from Tokyo, created over 25 music videos, and produced three compilation recordings.

 During her career, Boyd has recorded with Chet Atkins, Eric Clapton, Al Di Meola, Rik Emmett, David Gilmour, Alex Lifeson, Steve Morse, the Canadian Brass, André Gagnon, Yo Yo Ma, Frank Mills, Strunz & Farah, Roger Whittaker, Gheorghe Zamfir, Pavlo, Jesse Cook, and Olivia Newton-John.